jimratliff/GenoMac-user/README.md

 This repository is intended to be used with [GNU Stow](https://www.gnu.org/software/stow/), which is installed by the GenoMac-system repo.

-The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by “package,” e.g., git, ssh, zsh, etc. Within the directory corresponding to each package, the directory structure mimics where the symlinks pointing to these files will reside relative to the user’s $HOME directory.
+The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by “package,” e.g., git, ssh, zsh, etc. For example, famous examples of dotfiles are `.zshrc` (for Zshell) and Git’s `config` files.

+Within the directory corresponding to each package, the directory structure mimics where the symlinks pointing to these files will reside relative to the user’s $HOME directory.
 (E.g., `stow_directory/git/.config/git/conf` is the target of a symlink at `~/.config/git/conf`.)

-The `stow_directory` is specified by the environment variable `GMU_STOW_DIR` (which is exported by the script `assign_environment_variables.sh`).

 ### This repo establishes/adjusts numerous user-level settings
-This repo supplies scripts that execute various commands (primarily either `defaults write` or `PlistBuddy`) to establish various user settings for macOS generally and for certain apps in particular.
+This repo supplies scripts that execute various commands to establish various user settings for macOS generally and for certain apps in particular.

+For many/most of the macOS settings and for many/most of the GUI apps, these scripts use `defaults write` or `PlistBuddy` commands to set preferences using macOS `defaults` system.[^find_defaults]

-For tips about how to figure out what the `defaults write` commands are that correspond to a desired change in user-scoped settings, see “[Appendix: Determining the defaults write commands that correspond to desired changes in settings](https://github.com/jimratliff/GenoMac-user/blob/main/README.md#appendix-determining-the-defaults-write-commands-that-correspond-to-desired-changes-in-settings).”
+[^find_defaults]: For tips about how to figure out what the `defaults write` commands are that correspond to a desired change in user-scoped settings, see “[Appendix: Determining the defaults write commands that correspond to desired changes in settings](https://github.com/jimratliff/GenoMac-user/blob/main/README.md#appendix-determining-the-defaults-write-commands-that-correspond-to-desired-changes-in-settings).”

 ### The distinction between operations that are (a) purely bootstrap and (b) idempotent and therefore both bootstrap and ongoing maintenance
 A purely bootstrap operation is one that is intended to be performed typically only once per user or perhaps performed again only under exceptional circumstances (e.g., a change in desired settings or an external change in macOS or in third-party software).
 Examples: